Complex post-traumatic stress disorder is closely related to traditional post-traumatic stress disorder (PTSD).

 Common symptoms of PTSD and complex PTSD include:

-- avoiding situations that remind them of the trauma
+- avoiding situations that remind a person of the trauma

 - dizziness or nausea when remembering the trauma